-Much of our relationships education is embedded in our Personal, Social, Health and Economic Education (PSHE) curriculum which is summarised in Appendix 1.
+Much of our relationships education is embedded in our Personal, Social, Health and Economic Education (PSHE) curriculum.

 It is recognised that parents play an indispensable role in teaching their children in these areas and that partnership between the school and parents is essential.
 RSE is planned and taught with concern for age appropriateness of material and in partnership with parents.